taorusb/Simple-aws-deploy/README.md

 # Simple-aws-deploy
-Here are some configuration files for easy deployment of the application in vs eks.
+Here are some configuration files for easy deployment of the application in aws eks.